robertbenson/Python_Private_Variables/README.md

 Python does not have _true_ private variables.
 It does not enforce privacy in the way some other languages like Java or C++ do.
 A general guideline that helps produce better code, encapsulation, is to make everything as hidden as possible.
 This can be achieved by using underscores, single or double.

+## Encapsulation

+Encapsulation is where data and the methods that work on data are within one unit.
+This puts restrictions on accessing variables and methods directly and can prevent the accidental modification of data.
+There are two ways this can be achieved using Python:

-## Single Underscore & Double Underscores
+### 1 Single Underscore

 `_foo`: Python convention says that this is to be treated as a private variable.
 There is no Python enforcement and it is a weak indicator.

+### 2 Double Underscores
-`__foo`: This takes _privacy_ to the next level, name mangling will be used, there will be Python enforcement and is therefore a stronger indicator.
+`__foo`: This takes _privacy_ to the next level, name mangling will be used, there will be Python enforcement and is therefore stronger.
+The idea of a private attribute is to make it accessible within the class only, encapsulating the data.